cjmalloy/jasper-ui/README.md

 4. **Analytics:** Enables engagement tracking when installed.
 Reports links clicked, Refs expanded, Ref action taken, Refs viewed, and queries searched.
 Adds data to the Ref to override analytic tracking for that ref.
 Does not generate metadata.
-5. **Poll:** Enables polls in the embeds when installed.
-When a Ref is tagged `plugin/poll` data is added to specify the options and their description text.
-Voting is done by adding a Ref response tagged with `plugin/poll/response/tag` and the response field, with tag being the response to the poll.
-The `poll/response` plugin will generate metadata, but the poll plugin will not.
-6. **Geo:** Enables a map in the embeds that displays GeoJson when installed.
+5. **Geo:** Enables a map in the embeds that displays GeoJson when installed.
 When a Ref is tagged `plugin/geo`, the Ref includes some GeoJson.
 The map is shown when the embed toggle is pressed.
 Adds an optional field to the Ref to use for the GeoJson, if this is unspecified the URL of the Ref will be used to point to a GeoJson file.
 Does not generate metadata.
-7. **GeoPackage:** Enables a map in the embeds that displays GeoPackage when installed.
+6. **GeoPackage:** Enables a map in the embeds that displays GeoPackage when installed.
 When a Ref is tagged `plugin/geopackage`, the Ref includes some GeoPackage.
 The map is shown when the embed toggle is pressed.
 Adds an optional field to the Ref to use for the GeoPackage, if this is unspecified the URL of the Ref will be used to point to a GeoPackage file.
 Does not generate metadata.
+7. **Invoice:** Enables invoice support in the client when installed.
+When invoices are created they will be tagged `plugin/invoice`.
+When the inbox plugin is installed there is a tab on the inbox page to show invoices addressed to you.
+Requires the QR plugin to send QR invoices.
+If the Work Queue template is installed, any invoices can include a Work Queue to address the invoice to all work queue approvers.
+Does not add data to a Ref.
+Generates count metadata in any sourced Refs.

 ## Deployment
 Jasper-UI is available in the following distributions: